codurance/site/src/_posts/2019-10-14-worlds-strongest-architecture.md

 How teams are (or going to be) organised within a company can have an impact on architecture.
 For instance, if you have a large amount of people who will be distributed, it might mean you opt for an architecture that gives them full autonomy.

+Closely related, if you find that teams are starting to step on each other's toes (accessing each other's database tables etc), you might want to introduce an architecture that establishes clear boundaries between teams (and their associated data).
+This could be a hard network boundary (via an API), or a softer boundary via a service within the codebase (e.g. one package talking to a service in another package in Java).